 Important factors that Impact B2B Website Costs

-In most cases, companies approach us to increase top-line revenue, typically through lead generation, although, this may not be the #1 priority for all business, depending on your size.
+In most cases, companies approach us to increase top-line revenue, typically through lead generation, although, this may not be the #1 priority for all businesses, depending on your size.

-For a smaller brick and mortar store, lead generation may be low on the list, where exposure, reviews and listings can have the more dramatic impact on the business.
+For a smaller brick and mortar store, lead generation may be low on the list, where exposure, reviews, and listings can have a more dramatic impact on the business.

 Before starting, consider how and where the internet can improve your business, some additional goals/services to consider: